seb-schulz/mcpilot-pair/README.md

 # MCPilot Pair

-**MCPilot Pair securely links your local dev environment to LLMs via reverse tunnels (SSH/Ngrok).
+MCPilot Pair securely links your local dev environment to LLMs via reverse tunnels (SSH/Ngrok).
 Edit files, run Git commands, or execute `make test` - all while keeping control.
-Built on the Model Context Protocol (MCP), it’s your AI-ready co-pilot for private, efficient workflows.**
+Built on the Model Context Protocol (MCP), it’s your AI-ready co-pilot for private, efficient workflows.

 In case you want to know more about MCP, check out <https://modelcontextprotocol.io/docs/getting-started/intro>

+> [!WARNING]
+> This software may **write to the local file system** and **execute scripts locally**.
+> Use with caution and at your own risk.
+> No responsibility or liability is accepted for any damages or data loss resulting from its use.

 ## Installation